9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 data to a C string, which we can then pass to C as a pointer.
 Our burden then is to supply it with a chunk of code to call C.

-Code in this style is often written in a dangling \"do-block\" notation.
+Code in this style is often written in a dangling "do-block" notation.
 The following pseudocode illustrates this structure:

     useAsCString str $ \cstr -> do